 This year, Indigenous and Two Spirit womxn opened the event with a ceremony recognizing the families of missing and murdered Indigenous womxn [MMIW].

 The epidemic of violence facing the community is well documented, if not widely popularized.
 According to a 2005 national study authorized by congress, between 1979 and 1992 homicide was the third leading cause of death among Native women aged 15-34.
+There is no data on specifically nonbinary or trans Native womxn deaths.

 While addressing the Committee on Indian Affairs on Violence Against Women in 2011 Associate Attorney General Thomas Perrelli stated that Native American women are murdered more than 10 times the national average.

-“I am a mother, I am a sister, I am an aunt, I’m an attorney, I’m a judge, I’m a survivor from child sexual assault and I’m a recovering alcoholic,” said Demmert, “I’m here today to show that we have strength to build upon as Indigenous women and that we can grow from what’s happened to us.
+“I am a mother, I am a sister, I am an aunt, I’m an attorney, I’m a judge, I’m a survivor from child sexual assault and I’m a recovering alcoholic,” said Demmert, “I’m here today to show that we have strength to build upon as Indigenous womxn and that we can grow from what’s happened to us.
 I’m a survivor as are many of you out there.”

 Families of victims were then brought on stage and wrapped in blankets gifted by the community, also receiving a promise that their loved ones would receive justice and not be forgotten.